fakhirali/LaneLines/README.md

 # Lane Detection

-* Using motorway video to detect lane lines
+* Using motorway dash-cam video to detect lane lines